nabeehali/testing_exampe_two/README.md

 - `test`: Dart testing library for writing tests and assertions.

 ## UI Example
-The following demonstrates the result of integration testing.
+The following demonstrates the automation result of integration testing.
 Ensure that you are in the project directory before running this command in the terminal:
 ```bash
 flutter drive --target=test_driver/integration.dart
 ```